Pneumatic structures are a specific type of structure characterized by slightly higher pressure of internal air above the outside pressure.

 Advantages of pneumatic structures:

-Following are the various advantages of pneumatic structures:
+Following are the various advantages of pneumatic structures as follows:

 - It is a lightweight structure.